What Now? My Child is Struggling at School

 Little girl crying - Reactive Attachment Disorder (RAD)

 Currently, Reactive Attachment Disorder (RAD) is the diagnosis associated with attachment impairment.
-There is little research available as to the prevalence of this disorder, but there are thousands of children […]
+There is little research available as to the prevalence of this disorder, but there are thousands of children who have been impacted by trauma and exhibit many of the symptoms that are part of the definition below.
+Some children are diagnosed with PTSD […]

 Neurofeedback